 Book a spot on the edge of the world in Tofino.
 Wildpod is a luxury glamping experience for adult couples (max two guests per pod) consisting of six geodesic domes sitting on the edge of Tofino’s small downtown village.

 The pods are situated directly on the waterfront in a great location downtown.
 With floor to ceiling windows, they feature stunning views of sunsets, winter storms and an active harbor scene.
 Excellent local restaurants and shops are within short minute walk distance, as are kayak and surf rentals, and whale watching excursions.

-Each dome is beautifully decorated with a queen-sized bed, ensuite bathroom, luxe bedding and amenities like Tofino Soap Company products.
+Each dome is beautifully decorated with a queen-sized bed, ensuite bathroom, luxe bedding and amenities like Tofino Soap Company products – great for washing up after hiking in Tofino.
 There’s a kitchenette with kettle, toaster, microwave, mini fridge, French press coffee maker, utensils, dinnerware and glassware.